Cookies help us deliver our services.

 Dear friends,

-I completed radio officer training at 17 and received a Radio Officer 2nd class certificate on my 18th birthday.
+I completed radio officer training at the age of 17 and received a Radio Officer 2nd class certificate on my 18th birthday.
 After a year at sea, I advanced to 1st class.
-My career included serving as a radio operator on the Norwegian Coast Guard vessel "Senja" and in the Army.
+My career has included serving as a radio operator on the Norwegian Coast Guard vessel "Senja" and in the Army.
 I also worked for several years as a radio operator at the Norwegian Foreign Ministry, managing daily communications with Norwegian embassies in approximately 40 countries.
 Later, I served as a radio technician for the same employer, handling communications for embassies both domestically and internationally.
 In total, I have visited 77 UN countries.

-Now at 58, I work as a Radio Surveyor, inspecting GMDSS installations on ships and conducting practical examinations for new ROC and GOC candidates (maritime certificates).
+Now, at 59, I work as a Radio Surveyor, inspecting GMDSS installations on ships and conducting practical examinations for new ROC and GOC candidates (maritime certificates).

 Worked DXCCs: